windley/CS462-Event-Edition/labs/Lab3.md

 Build a web application on your AWS server that does the following:

-- Has multiple accounts with a profile page for each user.
+- Has multiple accounts (sessions) with a profile page for each user.
 This includes the ability to create accounts, log in, and log out.
 - Support SSL requests.
 - Allows a user to authorize the application to access their account on Foursquare using OAuth.
 - Retrieves user checkin information from Foursquare.